ahmedshuhel/ahmedshuhel.github.io/_drafts/bundling-aurelia-application.md

 ![No of requests been made](/assets/article_images/2015-06-13-bundling-aurelia-application/unbundled-aurelia-application.jpg)

 258!
 Yep, that's a scarry picture for a production scenario.
 We want to minimize the number of requests.
 So, Let's call `Aurelia-CLI` to the resque.

+One last thing before bundling `skeleton-navigation`, We will change change `bootstrap.css` loding from `src\app.js` to `index.html` to do so follow these steps:

+- Open `src\app.js` and delete line 2:  `import 'bootstrap/css/bootstrap.css!';`
+- Open `index.html` and add `<link rel="stylesheet" type="text/css" href="jspm_packages/github/twbs/bootstrap@3.3.4/css/bootstrap.css">` inside the `head` tag.

+> There is a possible bug in bundling css at the moment.
+By doing the above we are excluding css assets from being bundled.

 ## <a name="installing-cli"></a>Installing Aurelia CLI